 \subsection{Finite differencing spatial operators}

-The models to be shown here make use of conservative finite difference operators which were implemented in the Hermes code~\cite{Dudson2017} and have been improved over time and moved into the BOUT++ library.
+The models to be shown here use conservative finite difference operators that were implemented in the Hermes code~\cite{Dudson2017} and have been improved over time and moved into the BOUT++ library.
 All quantities are cell centred, and advection operators are written in terms of fluxes between cells calculated at cell faces.
 The cross-field operators presently assume that the grid is orthogonal in the tokamak poloidal plane.
 This limits the accuracy with which strongly shaped divertor geometries can be simulated with the present code.
 Non-orthogonal grids which align with wall surfaces can be generated for Hermes using the BOUT++ grid generator~\cite{hypnotoad}, but the required off-diagonal metric terms have not yet been implemented.
 Those terms have long been implemented in UEDGE, and were recently added to SOLPS~\cite{dekeyser2019}, where they were found to be essential for fluid neutral modelling on distorted grids, but relatively unimportant when kinetic neutrals were used.
 Implementing these terms is a high priority for future improvements to Hermes-3.

 Because all quantities are cell centred, in the absence of dissipation zig-zag modes are likely to develop.
-In~\cite{Dudson2017} an Added Dissipation~\cite{murthy-2002} artificial dissipation term was used in advection operators.
-Here this is replaced with an HLL type flux splitting method~\cite{harten1983, donat-1996}, that improves on methods used previously for 1D tokamak divertor simulations and is described in~\cite{dudson2019, bout:sd1d}.
-A further improvement made here is to use the Monotonised Central (MC) slope limiter~\cite{vanleer1977} rather than MinMod or Fromm limiters.
-The MC limiter has reduced dissipation while still being sufficiently dissipative in the cases studied here to maintain smooth solutions.
-This has been found to provide a good balance of numerical dissipation and stability.
+In~\cite{Dudson2017} an Added Dissipation~\cite{murthy-2002} artificial dissipation term was used in advection operators along the magnetic field.
+Here this is replaced with an HLL type flux splitting method~\cite{harten1983, donat-1996}, that improves on methods used previously for 1D tokamak divertor simulations~\cite{dudson2019,bout:sd1d}.
+Results shown here use either the MinMod or Monotonised Central (MC) slope limiters~\cite{vanleer1977}, that have been found to provide a good balance of numerical dissipation and stability.
 Details of the method are given in \ref{apx:numerics1d}.

 To verify the implementation of fluid flow along the magnetic field for smooth solutions, a set of 1D fluid equations along a magnetic field given in equation~\ref{eq:fluid-equations} is tested using the Method of Manufactured solutions (MMS).
 This testing method has become widely used to verify the correct implementation of complex sets of equations, in tokamak edge plasma codes~\cite{riva2014} including BOUT++~\cite{dudson-2015}.